ljeffers0106/C19OfficeTracker/README.md

 <br />
 <br />

 3. Add some tracking records.
 It automatically uses todays date - you cannot change the date.
-If you want you can delete and readd to get different messages.
-(I would suggest setting up multiple employees for testing purposes)
+If you want you can delete and re-add to get different messages.
+You should only see the tracking entries you have entered from the Tracking Index screen.
+(I would suggest setting up multiple employees for testing purposes.)
 <br />

 <img src="https://github.com/ljeffers0106/C19OfficeTracker/blob/master/assets/C19Tracking.PNG" align="left" width="700" height="350"/>